 Year Entered by BMM1980

 Tom and Linda Ruhkala moved to the city of Tampere in July 1980.
 After learning the Finnish language, they began meetings and Bible studies in their home.
 For five terms their ministry was conducted primarily in Finnish.
-They have found most Finnish people to be indifferent to matters of eternity and uncomfortable speaking about their relationship to God, although they are willing to read printed materials.
-Tom has written and published tracts and sermons and has seen four books translated and published in Finnish.
+They found most Finnish people to be indifferent to matters of eternity and uncomfortable speaking about their relationship to God, although they are willing to read printed materials.
+Tom wrote and published tracts and sermons and saw several books translated and published in Finnish.
 In 1996 the Ruhkalas organized a Baptist church, Perinteinen Baptistiseurakunta, with seven adult charter members.

-The Ruhkalas' primary goal is to see Christ honored and proclaimed clearly in all their ministries.
-The establishment of a vibrant biblical church in Tampere is vitally important in a land where Christianity has been reduced to a code of ethics rather than a transformation of the heart.
+The establishment of vibrant biblical churches is vitally important in a land where Christianity has been reduced to a code of ethics rather than a transformation of the heart.

 Church planters are needed to plant Bible-believing local churches in other parts of Finland.
-The Ruhkalas would also like to see coworkers come to start youth ministries, Bible institutes, camps, and radio/TV ministries that they could wholeheartedly recommend to the Finns.
+Opportunities are available to work alongside International Baptist Church’s Finnish pastor to start youth ministries, Bible institutes, camps, and radio/TV ministries that they could wholeheartedly recommend to the Finns.
 Also, most of the Christian literature currently published in the Finnish language promotes the views of either the Lutheran state church or the Pentecostal/Charismatic Movement and is therefore unprofitable to their ministry.
 Opportunities for Christian service are unlimited.

 View/download the Finland e-brochure here.